Keke921/Keke921.github.io/_pages/about.md

 ## Recent News
+* **Mar 12 2025**: Please contact me temporarily using mengkejiajia@hotmail.com.
+The original email address gml.ac.cn is no longer valid due to work reasons.
 * **Dec 10 2024**: One AAAI paper is accepted!
 Congrats to Yunfan and Prof. Zhang!
 * **Sep 26 2024**: One NeurIPS paper is accepted!
 Congrats to Ye!
 * **Aug 17 2024**: Win the best paper award on DOCS 2024!
 Congrats to all of our colleagues!